Brussels Sprouts with Cheese Sauce

 Step 3

 Grate the cheese.
-Freshly grate the gruyere cheese.
+Freshly grate the gruyere cheese and parmesan cheese.
 Using pre-shredded cheese will sometimes make the melting process difficult.

 Step 4

 Add seasonings – the thyme, salt and pepper.
-Remove from heat and stir in the gruyere cheese (reserving a bit for the top).
+Remove from heat and stir in gruyere and parmesan cheese .
 Stir until completely melted.
+Then add the sauce over the Brussels sprouts.

 Step 5